 2. First State Regional India Fund

-This fund invests in diversified portfolio of companies that are in the Indian subcontinent.
+This fund invests in a diversified portfolio of companies that are in the Indian subcontinent.
 It has been in existence since the early 1990s.
-Its good returns owe to its low fees which include management fee which currently is at 1.75%.
+Its good returns owing to its low fees which include management fee which currently is at 1.75%.
 Its additional fees are also high as the trustees’ fees are low at 0.075%.
 It trades in SGD.
 This Indian fund tracks MSCI India Index.

 The First State Regional India Fund was listed among the top performing in the last 10 years and 5 years categories.
 Its cumulative returns were 389.32% and 104.67% respectively.
 Therefore, if you have a taste for low-risk, this is your fund.